 Then once the medications are shipped out to you and you get the medications, then we ask you to give us a call.
 We can do an injection training online or in person, make sure you know how to do it.
 Then between the injection training and your first coaching session a week later, we ask you to put information into your journal about what you’re eating, when you’re eating and what kind of exercise you’re doing.
 That is the process, and you start your first coaching session.
 Then every 28 days you get automatically charged.
 Every 28 days we ship out four prefilled syringes with the new updated dosage.

 Keeping it simple

 Now we try to make this as easy as possible.
 I’ve just heard of other programs where it’s a little bit more cumbersome.
 We do try to make this easy for you where you can book online at pacificheightsplasticsurgery.com/contact.
-You can actually pay for your consult online at the Lincoln Bio and TikTok and TikTok and Instagram.
+You can actually pay for your consult online at the link in bio on TikTok and Instagram.
 You can actually pay online for the consult online at the link in bio in TikTok and Instagram.
 You can actually pay online for the consultation.
 Then you choose whether you’re going to get an in-person or virtual consultation.
 We can do it via Zoom or FaceTime.